MixStyle1995/wc3extender/README.md

 ## Credits

-- [W3CE](https://github.com/Warcraft-III-Community-Edition/W3CE/) for their implementation of frames which i stole.
+- [W3CE](https://github.com/Warcraft-III-Community-Edition/W3CE/) for their implementation of frames.